Ingredients (Serves 3 - 4)

 1. Boil 1.5 cups of water adding a pinch of saffron.

-2. Heat ghee in a deep pan.
+2. Heat 1 tbsp ghee in a deep pan at medium heat.
 Fry raisins until plump and drain on to a paper towel.
 Fry cashews until golden and drain on to a paper towel.
 Add the vermicelli and fry until golden, about 3 – 4 minutes at medium heat (if you are using roasted vermicelli, just fry it for 30 seconds).
-Add the boiled water and around 6 - 7 tbsp sugar.
-Cover and cook for about 10 - 15 minutes, stirring once or twice in between, until the water is evaporated and the vermicelli is done.
-Add the cardamom powder and mix well.
+Add 1.5 cups of boiling water.
+Cover and cook for about 10 – 12 minutes until most of the water is evaporated and vermicelli is almost done, stirring once or twice in between.
+Add 6 – 7 tbsp sugar, if using and mix well.
+Continue to cook for 4 – 5 minutes until the water is evaporated and the vermicelli is completely done.
+Add the cardamom powder, 1 tsp ghee and mix well.
 Taste-check and add more sugar if you want.
 Garnish with cashews and raisins.
 It tastes best when hot/warm.

 Tips